-An American football field is 100 yards in length and 53 1/3 yards in width.
+A football field is 100 yards in length and 53 1/3 yards in width.
 The distance between the hashes in the CFL is 17 yards, and the endzone length is 20 yards in length.
 The field goal posts are positioned directly on the goal line.

 In the CFL, there are 24 players on the field at one time.
 Each team can play with 12 players rather than 11 in the NFL.
 Seven offensive players must be positioned on the line of scrimmage for an offense to have a legal formation.
-The 12th player on the CFL field is usually an extra skill player to try to manipulate a defense.
+The 12th player on the CFL field is usually an extra-skill player to try to manipulate a defense.

 Offenses have three downs to convert a first down.
 Three downs make the game exciting and much more challenging for offensive coordinators in the CFL.
 The defensive players must be one yard away from the line of scrimmage.
 This evens the playing field for the offensive and defensive units.